ersanchez/notes/autofs.md

 # AutoFS

 Use `autofs` to automatically mount/unmount NFS shares.
-See the note named `nfs` for background information.
+See the note in my notes repository named `nfs` for background information.

-`autofs` will mount any subdirectories listed in the `/etc/server-nfs-shares` (or whatever you have named your mountpoint) so you can delete any existing mountpoints that you have made (if any).

-Here is an overview of the process:
+Here is an overview of the setup process:

 * Unmount any shares
-* Delete any mountpoints
+* Delete any mountpoints **READ THE WARNING BELOW**
 * Install AutoFS
 * Configure AutoFS
 * Restart AutoFS